 5. Eufy Boost IQ Robovac 11S (Slim): Best Robot Vacuum For People Who Work At Home

-The Eufy Boost IQ RoboVac 11s is another great choice if you are looking for a reasonably-priced yet powerful robot vacuum for pet hair.
+The Eufy Boost IQ RoboVac 11s is another great choice if you are looking for a reasonably-priced yet powerful vacuum for dog hair.

 The Robovac 11s also a great choice if you are at home most of the day or do not care much for smart features like app control and voice commands.

 This is because the 11s has no smartphone control or wireless connectivity – this is an old-fashioned vacuum with an old-fashioned remote control.

 Which also makes it really simple and easy to live with – and the price is tough to beat.